NickLiffen/ghas-licence/README.md

       - name: Checkout
         uses: actions/checkout@v2

-      # Running the discover action on the org my-org using token token-123, only collecting precise data.
+      # Running this action on the org my-org using token token-123, only collecting precise data.
       - name: Setup and run GHAS Licence Cleanup
         uses: nickliffen/ghas-licence@v1.0.0
         with:
           org: my-org
           token: token-123

-      # Running the discover action on the org my-org using token token-123, on the enterprise server URL https://enterprise-server/api/v3, collecting verbose data.
+      # Running this action on the org my-org using token token-123, on the enterprise server URL https://enterprise-server/api/v3, collecting verbose data.
       - name: Setup and run GHAS Licence Cleanup
         uses: nickliffen/ghas-licence@v1.0.0
         with: